Don Cherry (trumpeter): Career

-Other playing opportunities in his career came with Carla Bley's Escalator Over The Hill project, and as a sideman on recordings by Lou Reed, Ian Dury, Rip Rig + Panic and Sun Ra.
+Other playing opportunities in his career came with Carla Bley's 1971 opera Escalator over the Hill and as a sideman on recordings by Lou Reed, Ian Dury, Rip Rig + Panic, and Sun Ra.
+Cherry played with Ian Dury and the Blockheads on their 1980 tour, including the final gig on Christmas Eve, which was broadcast live by the BBC, from the Dominion Theatre in London, on The Old Grey Whistle Test.
+He also toured UK and Europe with the band in 1981.

-In 1994, Cherry appeared on the Red Hot Organization's compilation CD, Stolen Moments: Red Hot + Cool, on a track titled "Apprehension", alongside The Watts Prophets.
-The album, meant to raise awareness of the AIDS epidemic in African-American society, was named "Album of the Year" by Time magazine.
+In 1992, Don Cherry was invited by renowned Indian violinist L. Shankar to perform in Mumbai, India.
+This interaction was captured in a documentary film titled "Rhythms of the World: Bombay and all the Jazz".
+In 1994, Cherry appeared on the Red Hot Organization's compilation Stolen Moments: Red Hot + Cool, on a track titled "Apprehension", alongside the Watts Prophets.
+This album, meant to raise awareness of the HIV/AIDS epidemic among African-Americans, was named "Album of the Year" by Time.

 Death and legacy

-Cherry died on October 19, 1995, at the age of 58 from liver cancer in Málaga, Spain.
+Cherry died of liver cancer in Málaga, Spain, on October 19, 1995, at the age of 58.

 Cherry was inducted into the Oklahoma Jazz Hall of Fame in 2011.

-Family
+Family and personal life

-He was married to Monika Karlsson (Moki Cherry), a Swedish painter and textile artist, who also occasionally played tamboura drone on his recordings and jams.
-His stepdaughter, Neneh Cherry, his step-granddaughters Mabel and Tyson and his sons, David Ornette Cherry, Christian Cherry, and Eagle-Eye Cherry, are also musicians.
+Cherry was married to Monika Karlsson (Moki Cherry), a Swedish painter and textile artist, who also occasionally played tanpura with him.
+His stepdaughter Neneh Cherry, his step-granddaughters Mabel and Tyson, and his sons David Ornette Cherry, Christian Cherry, and Eagle-Eye Cherry, are also musicians.
 David Ornette Cherry died from an asthma attack at the age of 64 on November 20, 2022.